dij0s/PETAL/thesis/bachelor_thesis.typ

 The solution is designed to offer a user-friendly interface from which users can interact with the system in a conversational manner and visualize a map of the municipality with different layers.

-User behaviour is analyzed to takeaway user preferences which gradually adapt the answers to better meet the user expectations.
+User behavior is analyzed to takeaway user preferences which gradually adapt the answers to better meet the user expectations.

 #highlight(
   "TODO: provide a brief overview of the structure of the thesis (plan), add reference to extra scope in methodology?",